Undo It: Critical reception

-The song has received generally mixed reviews from music critics.
-Juli Thanki of Engine 145 gave the song a thumbs-down, calling it "a third-rate tune from Kelly Clarkson’s reject pile" and saying that it had "deeply stupid lyrics."
+Uuli Thanki of Engine 145 gave the song a thumbs-down, calling it "a third-rate tune from Kelly Clarkson's reject pile" and saying that it had "deeply stupid lyrics."
 Roughstock critic Matt Bjorke rated the song two-and-a-half stars out of five, saying that it had "catchy repeatable lyrics" but concluded his review by saying "she can do so much better."
 In his review for Allmusic, Stephen Thomas Erlewine called the song "strained sassiness."
-Billboard critic Deborah Evans Price was more positive in her review, comparing it to the "vengeful Carrie persona" of "Before He Cheats" and saying that it had "crisp, compelling" production.
-Kevin John Coyne of Country Universe gave the song an A− calling Undo It a short, sweet, and undeniably catchy song which features both “We Will Rock You” drum riffs and twangy fiddle, as if those two things together are as natural as peanut butter and chocolate.
+Billboard critic Deborah Evans Price compared it to the "vengeful Carrie persona" of "Before He Cheats" (2005), saying that it had "crisp, compelling" production.
+Kevin John Coyne of Country Universe gave the song an A− calling "Undo It" a short, sweet, and undeniably catchy song which features both "We Will Rock You" drum riffs and twangy fiddle, as if those two things together are as natural as peanut butter and chocolate.